 Building a Community of Writers

-Just as we build a community of readers in reading we must do the same in Writing.
-We have to share the kind of writer we are so students will feel comfortable sharing about their writing lives.
+Just as we build a community of readers in reading, we must do the same in Writing.
+We must share the kind of writer we are so students will feel comfortable sharing about their writing lives.